KHUZEMAH/SRP-MFaisal/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.18: July 24, 2023 =
+- New: Added 6 Completely New Pro Reports to bring the power of Google Analytics into your WordPress dashboard.
+- Fixed: We fixed an issue that prevented tracking with WPML.
+- Fixed: We fixed an issue that prevented tracking the User Journey with MemberPress.

 = 8.17: June 29, 2023 =
 - Updated: Removed dual tracking panel and limit reporting to GA4 only properties.
 - Fixed: We fixed a bug in the WPForms integration.